 Audience: Best for a general audience.

-Presented live by a Fernbank Science Center astronomer, this is a guided tour through the constellations, planets and celestial events of the current evening sky
+Presented live by a Fernbank Science Center astronomer, this is a guided tour through the constellations, planets and celestial events of the current evening sky.

-First Saturday of every month at Noon
+First Saturday of each month at 12:00 PM

 Mark Lancaster, Astronomer